 4. Omitting Investment in Health Insurance

 In an attempt to claim deductions under section 80 C of the Income Tax Act, one often holds multiple life insurance policies but omits purchasing a medical cover beyond the group insurance policy of the company.
-It is important to realize that medical insurance coverage given by the company will lapse once one leaves the company and so it is essential that one purchase the policy on an individual basis.
+It is important to realize that medical insurance coverage given by the company will lapse once one leaves the company and so one must purchase the policy on an individual basis.

 Secondly, medical covers are supplementary by nature.
 Hence the private policy can provide a cover in addition to the one provided by the company.